-The First Cemetery in New Glarus known as the Pioneer Cemetery was established in 1845.
-It was not until 1859 that the Swiss Reformed Church now known as the “Swiss United Church of Christ” took over the care of the cemetery and all the burials.
-While the Swiss Church cemetery has grown to include the EUB (Evangelical United Brethren) Cemetery and the 10 acres currently being used, it is still maintained by the staff and volunteers of the Swiss United Church of Christ.
+The first cemetery in New Glarus known as the Pioneer Cemetery was established in 1845.
+It was not until 1859 that the Swiss Reformed Church now known as Swiss United Church of Christ took over the care of the cemetery and all the burials.
+While the Swiss Cemetery has grown to include the EUB (Evangelical United Brethren) Cemetery and the 10 acres currently being used, it is still owned and maintained by the staff and volunteers of the Swiss United Church of Christ.

 The upkeep, preservation and tender care of these 10 acres of memorialized grounds needs the community it serves to ensure its sanctity for years to come.

-Friends of Swiss Church Cemetery
+Friends of the Swiss Cemetery

 PO Box 97